neringabickmore/art-i-al/TESTING.md

 ### Footer ###

 - **📖 User story:**
-   As a user, I am able to easily navigate through the website without too much thought and find what I am looking for quickly.
+   As a user, I can navigate through the website without too much thought and find what I am looking for quickly.

 - **🧪 Test:**